HB

 Advanced Design Systems

-A complete design system transcends vector-based tools and their libraries.
+A complete design system transcends vector-based tools and their UI Kits.
 It fosters the shared use of elements and styles between designers and developers.
 But herein lies the challenge: how to bridge this gap between design and development effectively.
 While a definitive solution remains elusive, new tools are currently emerging to explore this very connection.

 Design Systems Discussion by InVision